Structure analysis¶

 where

-HydrogenChange.Shift – shift existing hydrogens to ideal (riding) positions,
+HydrogenChange.Shift – shifts existing hydrogens to their ideal (riding) positions,

-HydrogenChange.Remove – remove all H and D atoms,
+HydrogenChange.Remove – removes all H and D atoms,

-HydrogenChange.ReAddButWater – the same, but doesn’t add H in waters,
+HydrogenChange.ReAddButWater – the same as ReAdd, but doesn’t add H in waters,

 TBC